-This document, intended for use when considering K-12 ELA/literacy core instructional materials, is organized into four categories (Designed to Affirm Students; Grade-Level and Standards-Aligned; Instructional Design; and Educator Supports), with domains that highlight Key Criteria within each subsection.
+This document, intended for use when considering K-12 mathematics core instructional materials, is organized into four categories (Designed to Affirm Students, Grade-Level and Standards-Aligned, Instructional Design, and Educator Supports), with domains that highlight key criteria in each section.

-While specific categories have been included for Culturally Responsive-Sustaining Pedagogy and Language Affirming Instruction, related considerations for affirming students are woven throughout the framework.
-Similarly, considerations for diverse learning needs and Universal Design for Learning have been embedded throughout to reflect the way that these practices must be interlaced in thinking about content, instructional practice and support for educators.
+While specific categories have been included for culturally responsive-sustaining pedagogy and language-affirming instruction, related considerations for affirming students are woven throughout the framework.
+Similarly, considerations for diverse learning needs and Universal Design for Learning have been embedded throughout to reflect the way that these practices must be interlaced in thinking about content, instructional practice, and support for educators.

-A collection of research and scholarship used to inform this framework is included as an Appendix.
+A collection of research and scholarship used to inform this framework is included as an appendix.